 CheckPoint and Restart (CPR)

 CPR is the umbrella name for a set of migration modes in which the VM is migrated to a new QEMU instance on the same host.
 It is intended for use when the goal is to update host software components that run the VM, such as QEMU or even the host kernel.
-At this time, the cpr-reboot and cpr-transfer modes are available.
+At this time, the cpr-reboot, cpr-transfer, and cpr-exec modes are available.

 Because QEMU is restarted on the same host, with access to the same local devices, CPR is allowed in certain cases where normal migration would be blocked.
 However, the user must not modify the contents of guest block devices between quitting old QEMU and starting new QEMU.